Everything you need to know to get your kid started in kayaking

 A solo kayak or tandem?

-What style of kayak is the safest, most comfortable, easiest to use, or most affordable?
+What style of kayak is the safest, most comfortable, easiest to use,

 When we decided to get our young kids started in kayaking, we realized that there are a surprising amount of choices!
 When it comes to kayaks for young kids, keep it simple.
 Getting more information can help you feel confident that you are choosing the best option for your situation.